San Antonio Infant Skull Fracture Lawsuit Attorney

 Meanwhile, major skull fractures – like depressed and diastatic fractures – may need surgical intervention in order to minimize brain damage.
 During surgery, doctors may fix the skull fracture, reduce swelling, and drain any built-up fluid.
 Infant head injuries that require surgery carry a higher risk of long-term brain damage and disability.
 Even if the doctor fixes the immediate damage, it’s very likely that the baby suffers from permanent neurological deficits for the rest of its life.

-Can You Sue for Infant Skull Fractures?
+Can You Sue for an Infant Skull Fracture in Texas?

 Yes, you can sue for any kind of infant head injury, especially if the injury was caused by a doctor’s negligence.